Slab Leak Repair Aubrey

 Reasons to Get Repairs Fast

 If you have the slightest inkling of a slab leak, contact Lex’s Plumbing right away.
 Slab leaks will not go away on their own.
 In fact, they will only get worse over time, which means more structural damage, higher water bills, and ultimately more expensive plumbing repair costs.
-Our Frisco plumbers are standing by to assist you.
+Our Aubrey plumbers are standing by to assist you.
 To schedule a slab leak detection or repair service, contact us online or call us at (469) 287-8169